How to reach Verona

 BY TRAIN

-International services by ÖBB (Austrian Federal Railways), DB (Germany’s Deutsche Bahn), SBB-CFF-FFS (Swiss Federal Railways) and Thello (Italy’s and France’s Trenitalia-SNCF night train) operate at Verona Porta Nuova to Vienna, Munich, Innsbruck, Geneva (Geneve/Genf), Dijon and Paris (Paris Gare d’Est).
+International connections: services by ÖBB (Austrian Federal Railways), DB (Germany’s Deutsche Bahn), SBB-CFF-FFS (Swiss Federal Railways) operate to Verona Porta Nuova from european destinations such as Vienna, Munich, Innsbruck, Geneva (Geneve/Genf), Dijon and Paris (Paris Gare d’Est).

 Trenitalia regional (R) trains also stop at a smaller station, Verona Porta Vescovo, to the east of Verona Porta Nuova.